facebookarchive/fbghc/README.md

 this step has already been performed.

-These steps give you the default build, which includes everything optimised and built in various ways (eg. profiling libs are built).
+These steps give you the default build, which includes everything optimized and built-in various ways (eg. profiling libs are built).
 It can take a long time.
-To customise the build, see the file `HACKING.md`.
+To customize the build, see the file `HACKING.md`.

 Filing bugs and feature requests
 ================================